 Tallinn is becoming an increasingly popular tourist destination.
 Estonia’s capital has a Gothic old town of which the lower town is a UNESCO World Heritage Site.
-Make your way through the bastion passages, which are secret tunnels running underneath Toompea to discover where troops used to hide.
+Make your way through the bastion passages, the secret tunnels running underneath Toompea to discover where troops used to hide.
 For the best view head to Kohtuotsa viewing platform on top of Toompea Hill.

 U – Udaipur

 ‘The City of Lakes’ or ‘Venice of the East’ is a city in the Rajasthan state of India.
 As the name suggests there are more than 10 lakes in the city including Lake Pichola and Udai Sagar Lake.
 When you’re not on a boat on one of the lakes, the City Palace, which was built over a 400-year period has a museum inside that’s worth having a look around.
-Next to Lake Pichola is the impressive Bagore Ki Haveli fort, which is filled with thousands of murals and costumes for your perusal.
+Next to Lake Pichola is the impressive Bagore Ki Haveli fort, which is filled with thousands of murals and costumes.

 V – Venice